My Journey

 Phase 1: How

-The how of any basketball skill invovles the technique.
-This encompasses teaching ahtletes the right form so that they can perform the skill against air.
+The how of any basketball skill involves the technique.
+This encompasses teaching athletes the right form so they can perform the skill against air.
 At GRIT, this is the shortest phase of learning.

 Phase 2: Why

-Once an athlete reaches 70% profeciency in a skill, we move to the why.
-This phase of learning invovles ahtletes going against defense who reacts in predetermined fashion.
-This helps ahtletes see why the use a certain skill.
+Once an athlete reaches 70% proficiency in a skill, we move to the why.
+This phase of learning involves athletes going against defense who reacts in predetermined fashion.
+This helps athletes see why they use a certain skill.

 Phase 3: When

-The when is the most diffucult phase to master when learning a new skill.
+The when is the most difficult phase to master when learning a new skill.
 At GRIT, we spend the most amount of time on this phase.
-We place ahteltes in scaniors that will likely requrie them to use their new skills, this allows them to practice reasding the defense to enage their new skill.
+We place athletes in scenarios that will likely require them to use their new skills, this allows them to practice reading the defense to engage their new skill.